 Councils are not permitted to make building bylaws, but may waive some building code requirements.

-The Department is a Crown agency established by the Building Act to manage the building control system.
-The aim of the Department is to promote effective and efficient building controls throughout New Zealand.
-The Department's key functions are funded by a levy on building consents.
+The Ministry is a Crown agency established by the Building Act to manage the building control system.
+The aim of the Ministry is to promote effective and efficient building controls throughout New Zealand.
+The Ministry's key functions are funded by a levy on building consents.
 They are to:

 - Administer and review the New Zealand Building Code